-A common question of many photographers is the difference between shooting RAW and shooting JPEG.
+A common question that many photographers have is "what is the difference between shooting RAW and shooting JPEG".
 It's a common misconception that the only benefit of shooting RAW is the ability to "rescue" an image.
 This, however, is just the beginning.
 There are several interesting benefits to shooting RAW that are less known, as described below.

-Now, as many know, the information contained in RAW files grants the ability to easily correct under or overexposed images without a drastic loss in quality, adjust white balance, and achieve greater levels of details and sharpness than is feasible when using JPEG files, as explained below.
+Now, as many photographers may already know, the information contained in RAW files grants the ability to easily correct under or overexposed images without a drastic loss in quality, adjust white balance, and achieve greater levels of details and sharpness in post processing than is feasible when using JPEG files, as explained below:

 When using a JPEG file, information in the brightest and darkest areas of your image has been lost and in a case of under or overexposure, the detail in these areas is not recoverable.
 This is not the case with RAW files and many issues can be easily corrected.
 While it is ideal to achieve the best image in camera, there is a likely a time when every photographer will take an under or overexposed image.

 The white balance of RAW files is easily adjusted.
 This not only allows for the correction of an undesirable white balance, but also allows for a multitude of creative options in post processing.
 In contrast, a JPEG file has a set white balance, and is difficult to adjust.
 This means less control over the colors seen in your image.

 Another benefit worth considering is the wide range of artistic freedom RAW files grant to the photographer.
 Consider this: A JPEG file records less than 300 levels of brightness.
 A RAW file, on the other hand, has the capacity to record anywhere from 4000 to over a whopping 16,000 levels of brightness!